Things to do on the Isle of Wight with kids

 Boat Rides - The Needles

-From the beach at Alum Bay, boat trips run from Easter to October and can take you on either a leisurely 20 minute cruise to Needles Rock and Lighthouse, a fast exciting adventure on a high speed rib or a trip to nearby Yarmouth.
+From the beach at Alum Bay, boat trips run from Easter to October and can take you on either a leisurely 20-minute boat trip to Needles Rock and Lighthouse, a fast, exciting adventure on a high-speed rib or a cruise to nearby Yarmouth.
 With breathtaking scenery, the whole family will enjoy this special adventure.
-Needles Pleasure Cruises.

 Chairlift – The Needles

-Situated at the most westerly point of the island, The Needles Landmark Attraction is an action packed park with adventure golf, carousel, games and a selection of shops and eateries.
+Situated at the most westerly point of the Island, The Needles Landmark Attraction is an action-packed park with adventure golf, carousel, games and a selection of shops and eateries.
 The iconic chairlift takes guests down the cliffside to the beach below, giving an awesome view of the Needles and Alum Bay.
 If you’d prefer to walk, there is an alternative path down steep steps to the beach.
-Once on the beach, boat trips can be booked for a closeup view of the Needles.
-Take a look at their website for Supersaver tickets, The Needles.
+Once on the beach, boat trips can be booked for a close-up view of the Needles.
+Take a look at their website for Supersaver tickets.

 East Wight